-The Board of Trustees directs and oversees the strategy and programme of work of UKRIO.
+- The Board of Trustees directs and oversees the strategy and programme of work of UKRIO.
 It also has responsibility for matters of organisational administration and the management of the Office staff.

-The Advisory Board consists of the Trustees of UKRIO and other Members selected for their expertise in research integrity and related issues, as well as independent and lay members.
-Its function is to oversee the strategy and programme of work of UKRIO.
+- The Advisory Board consists of the Trustees of UKRIO and other members selected for their expertise in research integrity and related issues, as well as independent and lay members.
+Its function is to advise on, and oversee, the strategy and programme of work of UKRIO.
 Formal decisions are taken by the Board of Trustees, since the Advisory Board has no formal authority over the charity, but are made after advice from the Advisory Board and reported to them.
 The Advisory Board includes Members from the research community as well as independent and lay members.
 Collectively the Advisory Board possesses significant expertise in the promotion of research integrity and in addressing poor practice and misconduct.
 Advisory Board members hold no legal responsibility for the organisation.

-The Trustees, Members of the Advisory Board and Members of the Register of Advisers are not employees of UKRIO and give their time to the organisation pro bono.
-Appropriate insurances have been procured to cover Trustees, Members of the Advisory Board and Members of the Register of Advisers acting on behalf of UKRIO.
+The Trustees, members of the Advisory Board and members of the Register of Advisers are not employees of UKRIO and give their time to the organisation pro bono.
+Appropriate insurances have been procured to cover Trustees, members of the Advisory Board and members of the Register of Advisers acting on behalf of UKRIO.